brjdenis/DoseGradient/README.md

 ## LICENSE

 Published under the MIT license.
-The zip package contains other (NuGet) libraries that are not under the same license.
+The zip package contains other (NuGet) libraries that are published under the Appache 2 license.
+Please read the txt files.